 Ideas and Inspiration

-Competitions, events for parents, puzzle rooms, workshops, speakers, classroom activities, outdoor games and trips are just some of the ways your school can take part in Maths Week Scotland.
+Competitions, events for parents, puzzle rooms, workshops, speakers, classroom activities, outdoor games and trips are just some of the ways your school can celebrate Maths Week Scotland.

 Out and about